Funding Public Interest

 - A list of educational debts, including the lender’s name and telephone number, the date of origination, and the time that repayment begins.

-- A copy of the graduate’s and any spouse’s or domestic partner’s complete federal income tax return, as filed with the Internal Revenue Service, for each of the most recent two (2) tax years.
-If you were not required to file a tax return in either of the most recent two (2) tax years, you must provide an explanation.
+- A copy of the graduate’s and any spouse’s or domestic partner’s complete Federal income tax returns, as filed with the Internal Revenue Service, for the current and prior tax years.
+If you were not required to file a tax return in either of these years, you must provide an explanation; and

 B. LRAP Application Deadline.
-The application date for the LRAP program is February 15, 2014; the applicant’s completed application form must be received no later than this date in order to be considered for participation in the program.
+The application date for the LRAP program is February 28, 2015; the applicant’s completed application form must be received no later than this date, in order to be considered for participation in the program.
 The items specified in Section IV.A., above, must be received by Emory at the time of application.
 Funds are disbursed to each participant in a lump sum (see Loan Disbursement Procedures in Section IV.C., below, for details).

 Once a participant has been admitted to the program, it is that participant’s responsibility to re-apply each year for continued assistance.
 All graduates are hereby advised that LRAP terms change from year to year (see Section VIII below) and that participation under one set of terms and conditions in a particular year does not ensure that those same terms and conditions will apply to a graduate’s participation in the LRAP program in subsequent years.
 Each year the LRAP participant must re-submit all of the information requested above.